Before we get into explaining fetal dopplers' safety, let's clear the air.

 It’s important to also know what to look for - a baby’s heartbeat should be between 110-160 BPM and should sound like a horse galloping.
 If you are picking up a lower reading, it could be your own heartbeat which will be closer to 90 BPM.

 If you don’t hear the baby’s heartbeat it could be for various reasons.
-We always recommend you visit your doctor when you feel anything is off for 100% reassurance.
+We always recommend you visit your doctor or midwife when you feel anything is off for 100% reassurance.